 For example, advanced materials represent up to 50% of the manufacturing cost of clean energy technology, and this is expected to increase to 80% in the near future.
 Realizing these technological solutions requires the discovery of novel advanced materials that are more efficient, longer lasting, less expensive, and more environmentally-friendly.
-As a foundational technology, MAPS can be applied to a wide range of areas that are critical to our socio-economic well-being and the planet.
+As a foundational technology, self-driving labs can be applied to a wide range of areas that are critical to our socio-economic well-being and the planet.
 Clear parallels exist between the high cost and long timelines of materials development to genome sequencing prior to the advent of the Human Genome Project.
 New sequencing technologies led to the exponential decrease in the cost and time required to decode the genomes of living organisms.
 These developments revolutionized biology, created the discipline of genomics, and led to the explosion of the biotech industry.

 In addition to discovery and design, the AC’s self-driving labs will push the frontiers of fundamental research in several fields—such as robotics, computer science and chemistry—to develop novel methodologies and tools.
 AC researchers will address fundamental challenges in deep learning algorithms and materials modelling, and practical issues of robotic control.